HildoBijl/stepwise/packages/input-exercises/README.md

 })
 ```

 The result contains four unique indexes and always includes index `2`. `pick` defaults to all choices, `include` defaults to none, and `randomOrder` defaults to `false`.
+Storing this mapping in the exercise parameters, and later on feeding it to a `MultipleChoiceInput` field, will set up an input field which has consistent options.

 ## TypeScript types